codee-com/open-catalog/Checks/PWR032/README.md

 types.
 For example, the square root function is available for floats, doubles and long doubles through `sqrtf`, `sqrt` and `sqrtl`, respectively.
 Oftentimes, the developer who is not careful will not use the function matching the data type.
-For instance, most developers will just use "sqrt" for any data type, instead of using `sqrtf` when the argument is float.
+For instance, most developers will just use `sqrt` for any data type, instead of using `sqrtf` when the argument is float.

 The type mismatch does not cause a compiler error because of the implicit type